molpopgen/fwdpy11/doc/pages/ts.rst

     ts = pop.dump_tables_to_msprime()

 The tables include information about mutations and individuals as metadata.
-The metadata themselves are `UTF8`-encoded string representations of `dict` objects.
+Each metadata record is a `UTF8`-encoded string representations of `dict` objects.
 Thus, to get the metadata back into something to work with, you may use `eval`: